-At the Simmrin Law Group, our federal crimes team has the experience to fight even the toughest charges and the most aggressive prosecutors.
+At the Simmrin Law Group, our federal crimes lawyers in Los Angeles have the experience to fight even the toughest charges and the most aggressive prosecutors.
 Our mission is simple: we want to give you a strong defense and the best possible chance of avoiding prison time and other penalties.
 Fill out the form to the right or give us a call to schedule a free, no-obligation consultation today.

 What Is Money Laundering?

 Money laundering is the crime of taking money obtained illegally and knowingly camouflaging it or making it appear legitimate.
 There are three steps to most money laundering schemes:

 Placement is the first step in any money laundering setup.
 It means taking money from criminal activity and “placing” it in the financial system.
 For example, you might take money gained from a mail fraud scheme and place it in a bank account.